dslik/ttam/build_log.md

 Looks like it's time to order some PCBs to do a final physical check.
 The last batch of boards was held by DHL for three weeks due to shipping issues (grrr), hopefully this one will be a bit faster getting here.

 I received the 3U VME chassis I ordered a few days ago, and it looks like it's designed for 260 mm deep cards, rather than the 160 mm deep card that I've been designing.
-IT will still work, though, but I won't be able to install the the front panels on the carrier boards.
+It will still work, though, but I won't be able to install the the front panels on the carrier boards.

 2020-06-21